 Psychotherapy can help you process your trauma without reliving the emotional discomfort that occurred during the event.
 When you can separate the trauma from the negative emotions, you can live a life free of intrusive flashbacks, nightmares, anxiety or fear.

 While you may want to support someone with PTSD, it can be challenging to know where to start.
 You want to show that you care about the person and support their recovery, but you’re unsure what to avoid or how to help them best.
 Thankfully, just making yourself available and lending an ear can make all the difference in their healing process.

 Here are some ways to help a loved one find treatment:

 The ultimate goal of PTSD treatment is to help clients heal from the trauma and achieve a better sense of well-being.
 You can support a loved one through this process by educating yourself, accepting them and helping them navigate triggers.

 Living with PTSD can feel overwhelming.
 You might find it difficult to recognize your feelings or process emotions on your own.
 At Diamond House, we provide a welcoming, compassionate environment where you can identify your stressors and learn how to manage symptoms.
 Evidence-based therapies, including EMDR, CBT and trauma therapy, can help you learn about yourself and process emotions healthily.

 At our PTSD treatment center, we can help you process and heal from trauma in a safe, welcoming space.
+Whether you choose to pursue a partial hospitalization progrom (PHP) or intensive outpatient care (IOP), Diamond House is here for you.
 Contact us today to learn more and take the first step toward healing.